 With just about any instrument you should really consider spending some time learning scales and arpeggios.
 If you were to spend 15 minutes every day practicing, you should be able to learn all of your scales and arpeggios in a few months.

 Think about your end goal whenever you practice.
 How will your playing progress once you learn them all?
 Do you think you would be any better?
 Of course you would.
 Music would make more sense to you, and you would be more agile at your instrument.
-Most adults, and children for that matter, want to focus in on what is “fun”.
+Most adults, and children for that matter, want to focus on what is “fun”.
 If you only work on fun music, you’ll find progress to be slow.

 Learn How to Practice

-Everyone should spend time learning, or have their teacher explain, about the best ways to practice.
+Everyone should spend time learning, or have their teacher explain, the best ways to practice.
 This is even more important for adults.
 If you only have 15 minutes a day to practice, you better make the most out of it.
-If you haven’t already, you should be reading all of the articles that I’ve written about being a good practicer.
+If you haven’t already, you should be reading all of the articles that I’ve written about being a good practitioner.

-To be completely honest, very few adults see learning music through from beginner stages all the way through being an advanced musician.
+To be completely honest, very few adults see learning music from beginner stages all the way through being an advanced musician.
 It’s not because it’s impossible, it’s because life gets in the way.
 It’s also rare to find someone who goes to the gym consistently every day.
 It doesn’t mean people don’t do it, you just have to be one of those people who succeed.
 Be realistic, but work hard and you’ll find that you wake up one day and you’re a musician.

 Are you an adult beginner?
 What have you done to help you practice every day?
-What has helped your learn your instrument better?
+What has helped you learn your instrument better?
 What challenges have you faced along the way?
 Let us know in the comments.
 Your experience might just be able to help others.